dirkgroenen/SVGMagic/README.md

 SVGMagic - Cross browser SVG
 ========
 A simple jQuery plugin that creates a fallback for .SVG images (backgroundimage supported to!).
-In case your browser doesn't support .SVG images it will create a .PNG file and replace the .SVG with it.
-This means that you don't have to create two versions of your images to support IE8 and lower.
+In case your browser doesn't support .SVG images it will <b>create</b> a .PNG file and replace the .SVG with it.
+Meaning that you don't have to create and store two copies of your image.

 Big difference with other fallback plugins: this plugin CREATES the PNG image automatically.
 This means that you don't have to create an extra folder with PNG images.